MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -WorkingDirectory

-Specifies a working directory for the program.
+Specify a working directory for the program.

 ```yaml
 Type: String